Colombia

 Reviewed Apr 2026

-Many Western visitors enter Colombia visa-free for short stays — confirm duration for your passport.
+Many Western visitors enter Colombia visa-free for short stays — confirm duration for your passport on the Cancillería (Colombia's Ministry of Foreign Affairs) site.
 Long-term stays usually need a migrant visa (visa tipo M or related categories) tied to work, investment, or family — Colombian immigration updates categories periodically.

 Tap the ? next to a term for a quick definition.